Nanoonga/chtml-masonry/README.md

 # chtml-masonry

-> A Computed HTML (CHTML) approach to the Masonry layout
+> A Computed HTML (CHTML) solution to the Masonry layout

 ### Gary Royal